Healthy lawn with rich green color

 Can this be combined with mowing service?

 Yes.
-Many homeowners pair treatment work with recurring mowing so the lawn stays cleaner looking while the turf condition improves underneath it.
+Many clients pair treatment work with recurring mowing so the lawn stays cleaner looking while the turf condition improves underneath it.

 How do I know if my lawn needs this service?